uaraven/streamq/readme.md

 # StreamQ

+## Why

 Hack to really stream data from service layer into presentation layer of spring applications.
 Allows returning `Stream<T>` from repository and actually stream data into the response of the web layer.

 Problem is that Spring Data (or JPA) closes `Steam` returned from repository as soon as transaction ends, so that stream must be consumed inside transaction.